qguv/gameboy/part-1-make-a-gb-rom/rgbds/readme.md

 &#9670; I really recommend [BGB](http://bgb.bircd.org/) if you're on Windows, as it is probably the most accurate GB emulator and it contains many developer-friendly features.

-&#9670; You can also buy cartrdiges like the [Drag N Derp](http://derpcart.com/) to test on real hardware.
+&#9670; You can also buy cartrdiges like the [Drag N Derp](http://derpcart.com/) or the [GB USB 64M](https://store.kitsch-bent.com/product/usb-64m-smart-card) to test on real hardware.

 ### **Next Steps**